aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Personality factors
   - Underlying personality vulnerabilities with poor maladaptive coping mechanisms leading to emotional dysregulation

 ### MEQ5.2 You meet with Bill and his wife.
 Bill's wife has taken over cleaning, shopping and management of bills since Bill's surgery.
-Bill feels angry and fiustrated about this.
+Bill feels angry and frustrated about this.
 According to the occupational therapist, Bill is capable of doing these things himself.
 Outline the management of the situation.

 - Structure
   - Short-term